-According to former British Prime Minster, David Cameron, who is now President of Alzheimers Research UK and a leading global campaigner on dementia, too many people are writing dementia off as an inevitable and natural condition of aging.
+According to former British prime minster David Cameron, who is now President of Alzheimers Research UK and a leading global campaigner on dementia, too many people are writing dementia off as an inevitable and natural condition of ageing.
 “Just as we did in the past with diseases like cancer and HIV, today we need to educate, inform and talk more – and more frankly – about dementia,” says Cameron.

 So, what can you do to lessen your chances for dementia?

 Among the biggest risk factors for dementia are diabetes and mid-life obesity, which can double your chances of dementia at a later age.
 Links have also been found between elevated blood pressure, high cholesterol levels and the risk of dementia, although these are not conclusive.
 Research also suggests that following the Mediterranean diet has its benefits too.